TrustAGI-Lab/graph_datasets/README.md

 **Partial Dataset:**

 We randomly select #Pos number of negative graphs from each original graph set to create balanced graph datasets, which are available here (**[NCI_balanced.zip](https://github.com/shiruipan/graph_datasets/blob/master/Graph_Repository/NCI_balanced.zip?raw=true)**).
-This dataset was used in [5] for multi-task graph classification.
+This dataset was used in [6] for genral graph classification and [5] for multi-task graph classification

 **Citations:**